PLEASE NOTE THAT SUBMISSIONS ARE NOW CLOSED. THANK YOU TO EVERYONE WHO’S PITCHED, SUBMITTED OR EXPRESSED AN INTEREST IN THE PROJECT

 Discussions and analyses of music – whether on TV, in books or in the music press – have always been full of the stories of men.
 When female fans appear in these stories it is often through the eyes and from the perspectives of men – as muses, groupies or fangirls – meaning that women’s own experiences, ideas and arguments about the music they love are marginalised or glossed over.
 Women in music are frequently fetishised and objectified both in song lyrics and in real life, viewed purely in relation to men and through their impact on the male ego.
 But this hasn’t stopped generations of women from loving, being moved by and critically appreciating music – however that music may feel about them.

-Moving beyond the rigid and rudimentary “your fave is problematic” approach to cultural criticism, our aim is to explore the joys of loving music and the tensions, contradictions and complexities it can involve.
-This book is intended to be as much celebration as critique.
-Think of it as a kind of feminist guilty pleasures.
-There are no restrictions on types of music here – we’re keen to get contributions across a range of genres, places and eras.
+Moving beyond the rigid and rudimentary “your fave is problematic” approach to cultural criticism, the collection will explore the joys of loving music and the tensions, contradictions and complexities it can involve.
+We intend it to be as much celebration as critique, a bit like a kind of feminist guilty pleasures.

 The anthology will be published in 2017 by Repeater Books.